PackeTsar/autoshell/README.md

 3. Install latest Python2: `brew install python@2`
 4. Install latest Python3: `brew install python`
 5. Link your default Python path to the new install `brew link --overwrite python`
 6. Close Terminal and reopen it.
-You should see Python 2.7.15 or later with `python -V`
+You should see Python 2.7.15 when you run `python -V`
 7. Once Python is installed, you should be able to open Terminal, type `python`, hit ENTER, and see a Python prompt opened.
 Type `quit()` to exit it.
 You should also be able to run the command `pip` and see its options.
 If both of these work, then move on to [Install Autoshell](#install-autoshell-using-pip-recommended)
 	- Additional resources on [Installing Python 2 on Mac OS X](https://docs.python-guide.org/starting/install/osx/)
 	- Additional resources on [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/)